Andrew the Apostle: Relics

-Thomas Palaeologus was the youngest surviving son of Byzantine Emperor Manuel II Palaiologos.
+Thomas Palaiologos was the youngest surviving son of Byzantine Emperor Manuel II Palaiologos.
 Thomas ruled the province of Morea, the medieval name for the Peloponnese.
-In 1461, when the Ottomans crossed the Strait of Corinth, Palaeologus fled Patras for exile in Italy, bringing with him what was purported to be the skull of Saint Andrew.
+In 1461, when the Ottomans crossed the Strait of Corinth, Palaiologos fled Patras for exile in Italy, bringing with him what was purported to be the skull of Saint Andrew.
 He gave the head to Pope Pius II, who had it enshrined in one of the four central piers of St. Peter's Basilica in the Vatican and then in Pienza, Italy.

 In September 1964, Pope Paul VI, as a gesture of goodwill toward the Greek Orthodox Church, ordered that the one relic of Saint Andrew held in Vatican City be returned to Patras.
-Cardinal Augustin Bea, head of the Vatican's Secretariat for Promoting Christian Unity, led a delegation that presented the skull to Bishop Constantine of Patras on 24 September 1964.
+Cardinal Augustin Bea, head of the Vatican's Dicastery for Promoting Christian Unity, led a delegation that presented the skull to Bishop Constantine of Patras on 24 September 1964.
 The cross of Saint Andrew was taken from Greece during the Crusades by the Duke of Burgundy.
-It was kept in the church of St. Victor in Marseilles until it returned to Patras on 19 January 1980.
+It was kept in the church of St Victor in Marseille until it returned to Patras on 19 January 1980.
 The cross of the apostle was presented to the Bishop of Patras Nicodemus by a Catholic delegation led by Cardinal Roger Etchegaray.
 All the relics, which consist of the small finger, the skull (part of the top of the cranium of Saint Andrew), and the cross on which he was martyred, have been kept in the Church of St. Andrew at Patras in a special shrine and are revered in a special ceremony every 30 November, his feast day.

 In 2006, the Catholic Church, again through Cardinal Etchegaray, gave the Greek Orthodox Church another relic of Saint Andrew.

+Liturgical commemoration

+Eastern Orthodoxy

+The Eastern Orthodox Church commemorates the Apostle Andrew on several days throughout the Church Calendar.
+Fixed days of commemoration include: